rahulsingh63/data-cleaning-assignment/Assignment4/Readme.md

 ## Step 1 — Created a Resource Group

-First thing I did was create a Resource Group to keep all my Azure resources organized in one place.
+First I created a Resource Group to keep all my Azure resources organized in one place.

-**What I used:**
+**Configuration:**
 - Subscription: Azure for Students
 - Resource group name: `rg-celebal-pipeline`
 - Region: East US

 I went to `portal.azure.com`, searched for Resource Groups, clicked **+ Create**, filled in the name and region, then hit **Review + Create**.
 It got created successfully.

-> A Resource Group is basically a folder that holds all your Azure resources together so you can manage them, monitor billing, and delete everything at once if needed.
+> A Resource Group is basically a folder that holds all your Azure resources together so you can manage billing and delete everything at once if needed.

 ---

 ## Step 2 — Created Storage Account and Blob Containers

-Next I created a Storage Account to store my CSV file.
+I created a Storage Account to store my CSV file.

 **Storage Account config:**
 - Name: `celebalstorage25abc`